Grounds for Defamation Lawsuit: A Comprehensive Guide

 If you are looking for monetary relief

-Fees for local counsel
+Fees for a local lawyer

 Type of attorney fee structure